-On the taskbar, right-click the network status icon, and then select Open Network & Internet Settings.
+On the taskbar, right-click the network status icon, and then select Open Network & Internet settings.

-On the taskbar, select the network status icon, and then select Network & Internet Settings.
+On the taskbar, select the network status icon, and then select Network & Internet settings.

-- 2. Under the Network & Internet Status section, select Network and Sharing Center. - Select Set up a new connection or network.
+- 2. Under the Change your network settings section, select Network and Sharing Center. - Select Set up a new connection or network.